Doors open – 09:00

 Brad Douville, President, Greenlane Biogas (chair)

-Michele Ziosi, Head of Institutional Relations Europe, Africa, Middle East and Asia, CNH Industrial and Oscar Baroncelli, Head of Global Product Marketing, Strategy and Digital, FPT Industrial; Policies and Powertrains: Delivering a Bright Future for Renewable Natural Gas
+Michele Ziosi, Head of Institutional Relations Europe, Africa, Middle East and Asia, CNH Industrial and Daniele Pozzo Product Evolution and Business Intelligence, FPT Industrial; Policies and Powertrains: Delivering a Bright Future for Renewable Natural Gas

 Rafael Fernandez Martinez, Vice-Chair of the Distribution Committee, Eurogas, will outline the potential role of renewable natural gas in the decarbonisation of the grid in light of imminent new EU-wide legislation

-Virginia Gardiner, Founder & MD of Loowatt, will outline the need to provide sanitation services to the 4.5 billion people currently living in towns and cities where there is no sewer, and the opportunity for anaerobic digestion.
+Megan Woodworth, Head of Resource Recovery at Loowatt, will outline the need to provide sanitation services to the 4.5 billion people currently living in towns and cities where there is no sewer, and the opportunity for anaerobic digestion.
 A recent winner of Cleantech Innovate’s Gamechanger Prize, Loowatt has developed toilets for use where there is no sewer system, sending waste to AD.
 Currently active in Manilla and Madagascar, their solution could potentially end the one million deaths each year that are caused by fecal-borne illnesses while helping countries meet their Paris Agreement targets.

 Starting from Scratch – How to Build a Biogas Industry